NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Back in Wireshark, we see the requests from the Linux VM, as well as the replies from the Windows VM.
+This shows that the Windows and Linux VMs both have a successful connection.
 </p>
 <br />